Hanshan1988/nyc_taxi/README.md

-# nyc_taxi
+# New York City Taxi Project
-New York City Yellow Taxi Project
+To predict taxi fare prices and visualize taxi demand